By: Jason Lee

 - Do they seem like quality, attractive people?

 When you use the Discover tab (which we’ll discuss in greater detail in the features section below), you’ll see all of your matches that meet your search criteria in a grid format like the screenshot below.
-You will notice that we’ve gone ahead and blurred out all of the photos because this is an actual Match.com screenshot.
+You will notice that we’ve gone ahead and blurred out all of the photos because this is an actual screenshot from our Match.com reviews.
 We wanted to protect the privacy of the members in this area.

 Regarding the different ages, males and females, and locations we checked in our Match.com review, we never had a problem finding a lot of quality matches with every search.
 Additionally, each person’s profile is attached with an indicator that lets you know if they are currently online, are active, or have been active recently.
 Basically, it’s a quick way to see if someone is still on the site looking for love or if maybe they’ve found someone and are no longer using the site.